A composition from a station platform…

 Wales is a land of singers and is particularly noted for having produced great soloists and choirs – especially male voice choirs.

 One piece always transfixed me.
+Especially in this version by the Morriston Orpheus Choir.
+There is also another excellent version from The Rhos Male Voice Choir.
 Here it is.
 It is called “Tydi a Roddaist” and the music was written by Arwel Hughes on Shrewsbury railway station in the 1938.
 Hence A Composition from a station platform.
 The hymn itself is by T. Rowland Hughes (1903-1949) who died young.

 The music and the hymn are magical and I hope you like them.